Memory Milk Gift – donation after loss

 Memory Milk Gift

+The Memory Milk Gift Initiative was created in summer 2021 to raise awareness of donation after loss as a choice for families.
 Our Memory Milk Tree is located in the Milk Bank and we are delighted to be able to offer our families who donate after loss the opportunity to have your baby’s name added to the tree.
 We also offer a wooden Memory Milk Pebble with your baby’s name on to remember their precious gift to others.
 These options are available at any time during your donation journey or afterwards – if you donated in the past before Memory Milk Gift was established we are able to offer these options to you.

 We have dedicated social media channels for bereaved families, please let us know if you would like to share your baby’s story on one of our Instagram dedication squares. www.twitter.com/memorymilkgift and www.instagram.com/memorymilkgift